 Use tension rods on the outside of your front windows to easily hang a wreath.

-If the front of your house is flat like mine, however, it’s just as easy to hang the wreath inside the window as well.
+Is the front of your house flat?
+No worries!
+It’s just as easy to hang the wreath inside the window as well.
 Awesome!

 Struggle with organizing your Christmas decorations?
 Check out how I organize them as a pro organizer!